jwodder/Verity/README.txt

 Verity is a small utility for generating truth tables of logical statements of the sort that you would be assigned in a logic course.
-Currently, it can output tables as plain ASCII text, TeX markup, or LaTeX markup.
+Currently, it can output tables as plain ASCII text, TeX or LaTeX markup, and PostScript.
 See the manpage for more information.

 Verity was written by John T. Wodder II <jwodder@sdf.lonestar.org> and is licensed under the GNU GPL, v.3 or later.
 There's no official project site,